sitepress/website/pages/getting-started/rack.html.md

 run Sitepress::Server.new(site: site)
 ```

-Then create a content folder that will hold all of your pages:
+Then create a `content/` folder to hold all of your pages:

 ```bash
 $ mkdir -f content/pages
 ```

-And finally add a page to the pages directory:
+Finally, add a page to the pages directory:

 ```bash
 $ echo "<h1>Hello</h1><p>It is <%= Time.now %> o'clock</p>" > content/pages/index.html.erb